SchumacherFM/blog-cs/content/posts/2015/2015-02-25-sql-with-gohugo.md

 ```

 **Heads up**: You cannot iterate over the `$r` variable.

+### Allowed SQL commands

+The only possible SQL command is the `SELECT` statement.
+The validation checks if `SELECT` can
+be recognized at the beginning of each SQL statement.
+Of course there are workarounds ;-).

 Any questions :-) ?
 Please use the disqus form below.